DoddiC/NYPD-Data-Analysis-Project/README.md

 Main files in this project:
 * [DataAnalysisProject (RATM).ipynb](https://github.com/DoddiC/DataAnalysisProject-RATM/blob/master/DataAnalysisProject%20(RATM).ipynb): loads the dataset and performs all the analysis mentioned below.
 * [NYPD2019.csv](https://github.com/DoddiC/DataAnalysisProject-RATM/blob/master/NYPD2019.csv):  We do not own the dataset.
 It is located in the following url: https://www1.nyc.gov/site/nypd/stats/reports-analysis/stopfrisk.page.
 However, in order to facilitate the download and setup of the project, specifically the .ipynb file, it has been added to the repository.
+* [README.md](https://github.com/DoddiC/DataAnalysisProject-RATM/blob/master/README.md):  This is the manual/reproducibility file of the project, outlining exactly what we did in our project and is for others to understand what our code includes.

 # Analysis techniques
 The following techniques have been utilized to perform the analysis: